RAdhyapak/ARQ-Simulator/README.md

 ## Running the Simulator
 The Simulator takes in a few variables:
 - failure rate(X): A value based on which the router drops packets
-- Size of String(Y): The number of packets to send from the Sender to the Receiver
+- size of String(Y): The number of packets to send from the Sender to the Receiver
-- Timeout(timeoutOffset): timeout value on each packet at receiver side, if a packet times out, the receiver realizes that the packet was dropped and sends NACK
+- timeout(timeoutOffset): timeout value on each packet at receiver side, if a packet times out, the receiver realizes that the packet was dropped and sends NACK
-- Verbosity(verbose): print console statements.
+- verbosity(verbose): print console statements.
 This slows the performance, however helps to understand the code and debug issues.

 Individually, we can also run the Router, Receiver and Sender in this order.
 Or, We can run the Simulator.java to trigger all the three and simulate Go-Back-N ARQ.